Bernie Marsden: Solo career

 Into the 2000s, he produced his Big Boy Blue double-CD, Stacks, featuring Jimmy Copley, Big Boy Blue Live, and Bernie Plays Rory, a double CD of Rory Gallagher's material.
 A live acoustic recording, Going To My Hometown, was recorded at The Radcliffe Centre in Buckingham.
 Castle Communications released a definitive compilation double CD called Blues and Scales which features songs from almost all the bands of his career.

-He played guitar with Elkie Brooks, a singer he long admired; with The Diesel Band with John Coghlan; worked at The National Theatre in two Shakespeare productions with Sir Nicholas Hytner; wrote for Joe Bonamassa; and played with Warren Haynes of the Allman Brothers Band; joining the band on stage at the Beacon Theatre in New York.
+Marsden played guitar with Elkie Brooks, a singer he long admired; with The Diesel Band with John Coghlan; worked at The National Theatre in two Shakespeare productions with Sir Nicholas Hytner; wrote for Joe Bonamassa; and played with Warren Haynes of the Allman Brothers Band; joining the band on stage at the Beacon Theatre in New York.
 A personal highlight of his long career was playing guitar in the Ringo Starr Band; with shows in Monaco and in the UK.

-In 2021, Bernie Marsden teamed up with Conquest Music to release his next solo album, “Kings”, a tribute to the Blues giants, Albert King, Freddie King and BB King.
-“Kings” reached #18 in the UK album sales chart and was followed quickly by the release of “Chess”, inspired by the legendary Chicago based Chess label.
+In 2021, Bernie Marsden teamed up with Conquest Music to release his next solo album, Kings, a tribute to Albert King, Freddie King and B.B.
+King.
+Kings reached number 18 in the UK Albums Chart and was followed quickly by the release of Chess, inspired by the Chicago based Chess label.

-2022 saw the next Bernie Marsden solo release, “Trios”.
-Again on Conquest Music, as part of Bernie's Inspirations Series, Trios is Bernie’s homage to the great power trios that inspired and helped to shape his musical style and taste.
-The guitarists given the nod of approval in this set reads like a who’s who of fretboard royalty… Beck, Green, Walsh, Hendrix, Clapton, Trower, Gallagher and more.

-With an added twist, the name of Marsden is added to this list as Bernie revisits a track he played on with the great Cozy Powell back in 1974, the foot stomping hit, Na, Na, Na.

-Latest news
+Later years and death

 His inaugural Guitar Mojo Experience was held at Arts at Stowe School in Buckinghamshire in 2018 and 2019.
 A third Mojo was scheduled for July 2020.

 In 2015, the University of Buckingham granted Bernie Marsden an honorary Master of Arts degree.

-In 2021, Bernie Marsden was crowned The Lord Of The Blues at the HRH Awards.
+In 2021, Marsden was crowned The Lord of The Blues at the HRH Awards.

-He continues to play solo shows, mainly festivals in Europe and the UK, joining Joe Bonamassa's Blues Cruises, and also took a show on the road playing the Whitesnake album Ready And Willing in its entirety in the autumn of 2019.
+Marsden continued to play solo shows, mainly festivals in Europe and the UK, joining Joe Bonamassa's Blues Cruises, and also took a show on the road playing the Whitesnake album Ready an' Willing in its entirety in the autumn of 2019.

+On the evening of 24 August 2023, Marsden died from bacterial meningitis, with his wife and two daughters at his side.
+He was 72.
+Marsden's former bandmate, David Coverdale, expressed his condolences on his Twitter (X) account.